allthingslinux/tux/docs/content/reference/cli.md

 ---
 title: CLI Reference
 icon: octicons/terminal-24
+tags:
+  - reference
+  - cli
+  - api
 ---

 # CLI Reference

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 ::: mkdocs-typer